TehQueen/abcdefg/README.md

 # Telegram Bot Project

-This project is a Python-based Telegram bot designed to run in Docker containers for easy deployment and scalability.
+This project is a Python-based Telegram bot designed for seamless deployment and scalability using Docker.

 ## Features

-- Handles Telegram bot interactions.
+- Efficiently handles Telegram bot interactions.
-- Built with Python for flexibility and simplicity.
+- Built with Python for flexibility and ease of development.
 - Dockerized for consistent and portable deployment.

 ## Prerequisites